rushsteve1/trash-d/README.md

 You may need to adapt the build scripts, but the code should be completely portable.

-You can build it with Dub using `dub build`.
+You can build it with Dub using `dub build` and run tests with `dub test`.

-Or with GDC using `gdc trash.d -o trash`.
+Alternatively you can build with GDC using `gdc source/trash.d source/app.d -o trash`.

 ## Contributing

 Contributions welcome!
 Please come help me clean up my D code, and otherwise make `trash-d` more useful!

+In particular help with packaging `trash-d` for various distros and operating systems would be greatly appreciated!

 However keep in mind that this is a simple tool with a simple job, so it's never going to do *that* much.